 - Understanding the campaign target audience is key in developing effective campaign strategies.
 Our research and consultation with your internal and external stakeholders will contribute to defining the personas of the advertising target audience and developing the best customer data mailing list, or database, based on elements an advertiser needs to consider: key demographics; characteristics; hobbies & interests; values; lifestyles; etc.

-- To maximise the success of your objectives, targeting multiple audiences with unique, relevant information and special offers is proven to increase response rates; this process is known as Variable Data Personalization (VDP).
+- To maximize the success of your objectives, targeting multiple audiences with unique, relevant information and special offers is proven to increase response rates.
+This process is known as Variable Data Personalization (VDP).

-- Research will play a significant role in the decision to commence a campaign Research will help identify issues or opportunities to be addressed.
-ColorPage research is strengthened over time as learned behaviors and experiences from past campaigns are factored into the rationale and approach for future campaigns.
+- Research will play a significant role in the decision to commence a campaign; it will help identify issues or opportunities to be addressed.
+ColorPage’s research is strengthened over time as learned behaviors and experiences from past campaigns are factored into the rationale and approach for future campaigns.
 Our experience has led us to become quite the experts in campaigning.

-- Campaign strategies deployed by ColorPage have carefully considered everything from understanding your target market and your competitive position in that market, to how we intend to reach that market (our cross-media tactics) and differentiate your business from your competition in order to make a sale.
+- Campaign strategies deployed by ColorPage each carefully consider everything from understanding your target market and your competitive position in that market, to how we intend to reach that market (our cross-media tactics) and differentiate your business from your competition, in order to make a sale.
 The development of an advertising plan budget is a component of every campaign we develop.
-Essentially, the advertising budget will outline the costs of how we are going to achieve your marketing goals within a certain timeframe.
+Essentially, the advertising budget will outline the costs of how we are going to achieve your marketing goals within a certain time-frame.

 - The benefit of identifying possible risks associated with a campaign during planning and early development is that it allows us–where possible–to put in place plans in order to lessen or eliminate the risk.

 - Risk: Sales staff insufficiently trained to support campaign

 - Solution: Deploy a training program to sales staff

 - The timeline is a vital part of the campaign plan.
 Initially, timelines are approximated.
 However, when the dates are confirmed or the timeline changes, ColorPage oversees that the media and the internal and external marketing team is coordinated as well as responsive to the final timelines.